anmarjarjees/arduino-code/README.md

 ![Arduino UNO R3](https://github.com/anmarjarjees/arduino-code/blob/master/images/Arduino_Uno_R3.jpg)

+Arduino is an open-source electronic computing platform.
+It has two components:
+- Hardware: Arduino Circuit Board => Arduino Uno R3 (It has a computing system/processor)
+- Software: Arduino IDE to write our code for controlling the Arduino board.
+Using Arduino language which is based on C/C++ language

+It's Easy-to-use hardware and software and it's intended for anyone who is interested in creating interactive objects or environments.

 [Arduino Board - UNO R3](https://docs.arduino.cc/hardware/uno-rev3)

 [Arduino Uno Rev3](https://store-usa.arduino.cc/collections/boards/products/arduino-uno-rev3)

+Arduino Board is connected to the computer through a USB cable.

 ## NOTE:
 You can use VScode to write Arduino sketches (programs):